When Is The Right Time To Globally Expand Your Business?

 The downside is that they may only think about the international market at a late stage and may struggle to adapt their business accordingly.
 Whereas a founder in Sweden or Ireland knows from day one that their business needs to be international, if it is ever going to get really big, and builds accordingly.

-As a general rule, the return on investment (ROI) of expanding internationally is usually less than the ROI of expanding domestically.
+As a general rule, the return on investment (ROI) of expanding internationally is usually less than that of expanding domestically.
 Typically, with a business that is going well in its home market, €1 invested in local growth will increase users and revenues by more than €1 invested abroad.

 Eventually, though, a company will reach saturation point in its home market and need to expand elsewhere, at which point this equation might switch around.
 But usually, it is cheaper to expand at home than abroad.